NikhilGarg21/Loan-Default-Prediction-MLOps-Project/Readme.md

 python demo.py
 ```

-This runs the full pipeline end to end — ingestion, validation, transformation, and training — and writes a timestamped run folder under `artifact/`.
+This runs the full pipeline end to end — ingestion, validation, transformation, training, evaluation, and pushing to Hugging Face Hub if the new model is better — and writes a timestamped run folder under `artifact/`.

+---

 ## 🚧 What's Next

-- [ ] Model evaluation stage — compare a newly trained model against whatever's currently deployed before replacing it
-- [ ] Push trained models to S3
-- [ ] Build a simple prediction API
+- [ ] Build a simple prediction API (`app.py`)
 - [ ] Dockerize the pipeline
 - [ ] Set up CI/CD with GitHub Actions so pushes automatically retrain/redeploy
+- [ ] Set up secret scanning to catch accidental credential leaks before pushing

+---

 ## 🛠️ Tech Stack